FaNzu/FaNzu.github.io/L3AK_CTF_2025/OSINT/no_fly_zone.md

 With the 2 data sets, we took the points withing a certain radius.
 And combined them into 1 set of gpx cords we could sort through.

+This resulted in a more limited set of locations to visit, but we were still unable to find the place.
+It turned out our technic would have worked, if we had more time to go through more data.
+But this is the first time trying something like this, and with something like all airports in us was probably quite the first challange for something like this.
+But it has given us an new tool to use in the future of osint challanges.

 [Place]()